 Many of your favorite programs are available in Linux, but how you get them is quite different.
 Every Linux distribution has its version of an app store.
 This is a library of software that has been tested for your Linux distribution.
 The goal of distribution developers is to provide free software that will not affect the stability of the core operating system.

 Your distribution’s app store will also provide you with updated patches and security updates to keep things running smoothly.
-If software is not available from the distribution store, then you can always download software directly from official websites as long as the program supports Linux.
+If the software is not available from the distribution store, then you can always download software directly from official websites as long as the program supports Linux.

 Peace of Mind